BODONI TO MORRIS:

 The first full-dress biography of Bodoni in English appeared in 2015:

 Lester, Valerie.
 Giambattista Bodoni: His Life and His World.
 Boston: David R. Godine, 2015.

-Since it’s from Godine it should at least be an example of genuinely good book production.
-I haven’t seen it yet, and am in no hurry.
+Since it’s from Godine it’s at least an example of genuinely good book design and production.
+I haven’t read it yet, and am in no hurry.
 I’ll have to read it someday, but I’ve spent enough time on Bodoni for now.

 Editions of the Manuale tipografico

 One good reason for buying, or at least consulting, a printed edition of the Manuale tipografico is to compare currently available Bodonis to Bodoni’s best-known faces as shown in his own book.
 This is interesting in itself, and will also refute an assertion commonly made in defense of Bodoni’s designs: that the 20th-century revivals don’t do justice to the original designs, so that their faults can’t be ascribed to Bodoni.

 The originals of either edition of the Manuale tipografico are, of course, rare, sought after, and correspondingly expensive.
 (Only 250 copies of the second edition were printed.)
 There is a limited edition facsimile from the 1960s that is also expensive; I don’t know whether it is superior to the Taschen facsimiles noted below, which are much more affordable.

 I know of no free PDFs or electronic texts; there is at least one commercially published digital edition that looks like it might be well-produced and therefore worth its price (perhaps $30–$50) to save three inches of shelf space that Bodoni may not merit.

 Taschen produced two editions of the facsimile.
 Both are in one volume, but contain the complete contents of the two-volume original.